matiasmjcs/express-ts-01/README.md

 - `src/routes/`: This folder holds the route definitions and controllers of the application.
 - `src/models/`: Folder containing the data models used in the application.
 - `package.json`: npm configuration file with the necessary dependencies and scripts.

+## Contribution
+Feel free to contribute to this repository by opening issues or sending pull requests.
+You can also suggest new features or improvements.

+Thank you for visiting this testing repository!
+If you have any questions, don't hesitate to contact us.